Marques Houston: Early life

 Houston was born on August 4, 1981, in Los Angeles, California, to Michael and Carolyn Houston.
-He is the older cousin of B2K's J-Boog.
-Houston began acting at an early age.
+Houston's mother died from lymphoma in 1997.

 Music career

 Music beginnings

 In 1992, Houston became a founding member of the R&B group Immature (also known as IMx).
 The members of the group include Jerome "Romeo" Jones and Don "Half Pint" Santos (later replaced by Kelton "LDB" Kessee), along with Chris Stokes, who is their manager.
 During this period, Houston went by the nickname "Batman".
 In 1999, the group underwent a name change, releasing two albums under the name IMx: Introducing IMx (1999) and IMx (2001).
 The group also branched out into acting and appeared on shows such as A Different World and Sister, Sister.
 They recorded songs for soundtracks to the films House Party 3 and House Party 4: Down to the Last Minute, before disbanding in 2002.

 2003–2005: MH and Naked

 In 2003, Houston began pursuing a solo career.
 Using his birth name, Marques Houston, he released his debut album, MH, on October 21, 2003.
 The album featured the singles "That Girl", "Clubbin'" (featuring Joe Budden and R. Kelly), "Pop That Booty" (featuring Jermaine Dupri) and "Because of You".
 In the United States charts, MH peaked at number 20 on the Billboard 200 and at number 5 on Billboard's Top R&B/Hip-Hop Albums.
 On May 24, 2005, Houston released his second solo album, Naked.
 The album featured the singles "All Because of You" (featuring Young Rome), "Naked" and "Sex Wit You".
 In the United States, Naked peaked at number 13 on the Billboard and peaked at number 5 on Billboard's Top R&B/Hip-Hop Albums.